 - Circe, the seductive sea witch, most known from The Odyssey.
 She's fabulously beautiful and plays The Vamp to Odysseus.
 Circe's favourite entertainment is to turn her guests into animals.

-- Molly Carpenter from The Dresden Files.
+- Molly Carpenter.
 She gets her looks (pin up model looks) from her mother.
 As well as her magic.
 While Harry isn't remotely interested in her, having known her since, as he put it, when she was 'somewhere between training wheels and training bra', he notes that she is drop dead gorgeous.
 She has, on prior occasion, used her good looks to her advantage.

-- Played with in the Books Of Swords: Dame Yoldi is described as a still very good-looking woman of middle years, who looks as though she must have been gorgeous in her youth.
+- In the original trilogy, Dame Yoldi is described as a still very good-looking woman of middle years, who looks as though she must have been gorgeous in her youth.
 She serves as Court Mage and seeress to Sir Andrew, and is also his wife.

 - A Song of Ice and Fire has Evil Redhead Melisandre, the Knight Templar priestess who specialises in Blood Magic.
 A possibly unusual example in that many characters, while thinking that she's beautiful, note that there's something just wrong about her looks.
 Also notable is that on the two occasions she needs to seduce a man for her Deus Sex Machina powers, the one who accepts seems to have no interest in sex whatsoever and only wants the magic to work, and the other man refuses because her good looks and promise that it would be the best sex ever can't overcome the fact that he's scared shitless of her.